Definition of Terrazzo:

 As with marble and many stone floors, terrazzo floors can be crystallised for further protection.
 This simple process has to be carried out by a specialist using a buffing machine.

 It is possible to polish (sand down) terrazzo floor tiles, the same way you would proceed with marble or natural stone floors.
 By removing a thin surface layer (polishing) of Terrazzo it can

 - Perfectly level the surface and adjust an uneven installation

 - Repair a floor that has suffered mechanical or chemical damage.

 Dirt or damage is less visible on Terrazzo tiles than on traditional cement tiles, however the nature of the components of the Terrazzo tiles (cement and marble) are porous.

 For this reason, Terrazzo floors will be treated (once) with a sealer, the same way as with cement or marble floors - after installation is finished (laying, grouting, re-polishing if necessary).
 We recommend the use of our invisible « MOSAIC SEALER »

 Regular maintenance and waxing with « MOSAIC WAX » will complete the treatment and enhance the protection of your Terrazzo floor or wall.

 Like Marble, cement tiles or natural stone floors, the surface of Terrazzo tiles is cleaned with PH NEUTRAL products.
 Natural soap for marble is easily available in most supermarkets.
 Alternatively we offer our « NATURAL MOSAIC SOAP »

-Finally, a regular waxing reinforces the creating of the patina and enhances the beauty of the Mosaic Terrazzo floor.
+Finally, regular waxing will help create the patina and enhance the beauty of the Mosaic Terrazzo.